False 9 vs Target Man: Brutal Truths Behind the Tactical War

 The Tactical Evolution: Why Both Still Matter

-You might think, based on the hype around modern tactics, that the False 9 has won the war.
+You might think, based on the hype around modern tactics (2025-26 season), that the False 9 has won the war.
 That the Target Man is a dinosaur.
 You would be wrong.

 Football tactics image showing a modern striker combining False 9 movement with Target Man finishing presence.